andreachello/andreachello/README.md

 ### Professional Background 💻

-- Founder and Full-Stack Blockchain Developer at Wysdom
+- Founder and Full-Stack Engineer Developer at Wysdom.xyz

-- Full-Stack Blockchain Developer at Pentagon
+- Full-Stack Engineer Developer at Pentagon.xyz

 - Data Scientist at Sodexo